efarish/portfolio/README.md

 The types of projects in this portfolio are:

-- [AWS Projects](https://github.com/efarish/portfolio/tree/main/aws): Projects using AWS services like CloudFormation, ECS, SageMaker, S3, Lambda, and API Gateway.
+- [AWS Projects](https://github.com/efarish/portfolio/tree/main/aws): Projects demonstrating the use of AWS services like CloudFormation, ECS, SageMaker, Lambda, API Gateway, and CodePipeline.
 - [LLM Projects](https://github.com/efarish/portfolio/tree/main/llm): Projects demonstrating the use of large language models.
 - [Research Projects](https://github.com/efarish/portfolio/tree/main/research): My application of data science techniques for research.
 - [Fundamentals](https://github.com/efarish/portfolio/tree/main/fundamentals): Examples of using commmon ML algorithms for various tasks.